shichao-an/notes/docs/utlk/ch2.md

 1. The first translation table is called the **Page Directory**.
 2. The second is called the **Page Table**.

-In the following texts, the lowercase "page table" term denotes any page storing the mapping between linear and physical addresses, while the capitalized "Page Table" term denotes a page in the last level of page tables.
+In the following texts

+* The lowercase "page table" term denotes any page storing the mapping between linear and physical addresses.
+* The capitalized "Page Table" term denotes a page in the last level of page tables.

 The aim of this two-level scheme is to reduce the amount of RAM required for per-process Page Tables: